RLaskauskas/RLaskauskas/README.md

 - Python (Pandas)
 - Tableau

-I am currently actively seeking a junior data analyst position where I could utilize the skills I have acquired and contribute meaningfully to the team's success.
+I am currently actively seeking a data analyst position where I could utilize the skills I have acquired and contribute meaningfully to the team's success.